 A grade of 'C' or better is required for all minor courses.
 No courses in this minor may be used simultaneously in fulfillment of requirements for a major or another minor.
 However, up to two courses may be used in fulfillment of General Education Curriculum (GEC) requirements.
 In order to achieve the interdisciplinary focus of this minor, no more than two courses may be taken in the same discipline.
-Because this is a program of study administered by the Division of Social Sciences, at least three courses taken in fulfillment of the minor must be those in the Social Sciences, which includes courses with the CJ, HI, PO, and SS designation.
+At least three courses taken in fulfillment of the minor must be courses with the CJ, HI, PO, and/or SS designation.
 Please note that CJ courses typically have prerequisites, which include CJ 113 and SO 111.
 Students must complete or place out of MA113 College Algebra as a prerequisite for taking MA 225.